Payroll in the United States of America: Employer costs, taxes & more in 2026

 Learn how US payroll processing works, including pay cycles, salary tax, employer contributions, payroll compliance, and options for managing payroll efficiently.

-Payroll management in the United States of America is more complex than most employers anticipate.
-Employers are responsible for calculating wages, withholding federal and state income taxes, contributing to Social Security and Medicare, paying federal and state unemployment taxes, and maintaining accurate payroll records.
+Payroll management in the USA is more complex than most employers anticipate.
+Along with calculating the right wages and withholding federal and state income taxes, employers are responsible for contributing to Social Security and Medicare, paying federal and state unemployment taxes, and maintaining accurate payroll records.

-In this guide, you’ll find a comprehensive overview of employment costs in the United States of America and how an Employer of Record such as Payoneer Workforce Management can help simplify payroll operations.
+This is a comprehensive guide on the US payroll and how an Employer of Record, such as Payoneer Workforce Management, can help simplify payroll operations in the country.

-US payroll: Wages and other payments
+What does US payroll include?: Wages and other payments

-Payroll cycle in the United States
+Payroll cycle in the USA

+The USA government mandates no single payroll cycle.
 The Fair Labor Standards Act (FLSA) requires that wages be paid on a regular, pre-established schedule.

 Minimum wage in the United States of America